omeka/Documentation/source/Reference/libraries/Omeka/Test/Helper/Plugin.rst

         Lazy-loading for helper properties.

         When a property is not set, attempts to load a default through standard Omeka global state.
-If this state is unavailable or undesireable, use the set*() methods before calling any of the other public methods of this class.
+If this state is unavailable or undesirable, use the set*() methods before calling any of the other public methods of this class.